 There are going to be some hurdles and challenges along the way, but if you as a student have the perseverance and energy for it, it will be very much possible to complete college.

-We at CollegeOnomics have developed our site such that anyone young or old is able to complete college for very little money and in a few short years.
+I’ve developed this site such that anyone young or old is able to complete college for very little money and in a few short years.
 Individual circumstances vary and so does the average age of college graduates.

-Through our site, we are dedicated to supporting your college goals, so you can complete it in the shortest time possible and for the least amount of money (and with little to no reliance on student loans!).
+Through this website, I’m dedicated to supporting your college goals, so you can complete college in the shortest time possible and for the least amount of money (and with little to no reliance on student loans!).

 For more information on completing a college degree in a short time frame, refer to the article on Completing an Accelerated Degree Completion Program Online.